Can Dogs Get Covid?

 Although the odds of your dog getting sick from COVID are low, it is still recommended that you take precautions to prevent your dog from contracting the disease.
 You should keep your dog away from immunocompromised people, wear a mask, and wash your hands after any contact with your dog.

-See also Can Dogs Eat Tomato?
+See also What Can Dogs Eat?
+Human Food Guide

 Although dogs may be able to catch COVID, they usually only show mild respiratory signs.
 Most infected dogs will recover within a couple of days.
 A few dogs have been shown to show other signs of illness, such as rapid panting.